 The Banarasi lehenga skirt has large floral motifs made with silver zari amidst which is a row of Ashok Chakras – a revolutionary symbol of the 1930s when the call for self-rule was gaining momentum in India.
 The question it seems to ask is: what is your politics, and do you wear it on your sleeve?

 As for the blue sari, the brocade border has an aeroplane motif.
-According to Kaul, the aeroplane were a relic of World War II, which was covered in some detail by the Indian newspapers.
+According to Kaul, the aeroplanes were a relic of World War II, which was covered in some detail by the Indian newspapers.
 Distinctive from the more traditional flower and temple borders, the aeroplane motif probes whether we are curious enough to notice when textiles discard caste and regional markers to forge a new visual identity.

 The first section of New Traditions looks at textiles from the 1930s and 1940s.
 These include khadi, silks from Tussar and Muga to Banarasi saris, woollen shawls and blankets, and finally artworks that use khadi as medium and subject.